 How to install Windows 11 immediately

-Windows 11 is out rolling out globally via an official Windows update.
+Windows 11 is out and rolling out globally via an official Windows update.
 Microsoft has now introduced a new way to check out your PC specifications to decide if your system can run Windows 11.

 If your system meets the minimum system requirements as mentioned above you can proceed with the update.

-There is another way to check the eligibility through PC Health Checker.
+There is another way to check eligibility through PC Health Checker.
 Now we will explain how to install and upgrade to Windows 11.

 Head over to Microsoft’s official website and download the PC health checker.